At Prince Bishops Community Primary School we aim to:

 The school also benefits from two Learning Mentors who work closely with the staff, children and families to remove barriers to learning.
 The Learning Mentors also provide social and emotional support inline with the school's PSHE policy.

 For further details please see our SEND policy.

 We carefully track the progress of all pupils at Prince Bishops Community Primary School.
 The needs of some of our pupils can be met through quality first teaching.
 However, sometimes a child may not make progress as expected, the class teacher may then discuss the child's learning needs with the Special Education Needs Coordinator (SENCo) to identify any barriers to learning.
 A Short Note would be made at this time and the child's parents or carers would be fully involved in this process.
 The child's progress would be carefully monitored and if necessary, the class teacher or SENCo would discuss with the parents/carers any further concerns they may have.
 In order to make progress, the child may require some extra intervention, for example small group work, extra resources, additional time, individual behaviour systems or charts etc. Sometimes it is necessary for the school to refer to another agency or service to support the child.
 Once again this process would be in consultation with the parents or carers.
 A meeting maybe organised to discuss the needs of the child with other agencies.
-If requested, parents or carers can be supported with the process by the school, the Learning Mentor or by the Durham Parent Partnership Service.
+If requested, parents or carers can be supported with the process by the school, the Learning Mentor or by the SEND Information, Advice and Support Service (SENDIASS).